RyanCao2005/Recipe-Recommender-System/README.md

   frameborder="0"
 ></iframe>

 This plot shows that the distribution is skewed to the right.
-Suggesting that there's a high concentration of recipes that require a low number of ingredients.
+Suggesting that there's a high concentration of recipes that require a low number of steps to complete.

 #### **Distribution of Number of Ingredients**